 The direct drive to Fox Glacier, your destination for the night, is about 3.5 hours.
 However, this route takes you through the gorgeous Haast Pass.
 There are a lot of short hikes through here, followed by some beautiful coastal lookouts.
 Including time for short walks, photos, and meals, we would expect it to take you the entire day to finish the drive to Fox Glacier.

 On that note, the name “Fox Glacier” is a bit confusing, so allow us to clarify.
 This is the name of both a small town, as well as the natural feature nearby; there is also the “Fox Glacier Walk,” which is the trail to the glacier itself.
-We recommend booking accommodation in the town of Fox Glacier and attempting the hike tomorrow.

 There are a lot of beautiful and photogenic waterfalls along the road and all throughout the Haast Pass.
 This is the scenic route you will drive to get to Fox Glacier from Wanaka.
 Stunning blue rivers, vivacious greenery, and roaring waterfalls all dot your path through the center of the South Island before spitting you out on a gorgeous Western coastline.